huaminghuangtw/Evergreen-Notes/Permanent-Notes/focus-is-about-saying-no.md

 A focused fool can accomplish more than a distracted genius.

-You'd rather have one sharp knife than 1,000 dull ones.
+You’d rather have one sharp knife than 1,000 dull ones.

 ---